-Students will submit and receive feedback on both formative and summative work.
+You will submit and receive feedback on both formative and summative work (excluding option papers).
 Formative work is designed to give you feedback, but the marks do not count towards your degree.
 Summative or assessed work is that for which the marks do count.